 The Need for Surface Preparation and Coating in the Petrochemical Industry

 Corrosion presents more than a financial setback.
-In the petrochemical industry, it also poses numerous health, safety and environmental risks because of the hazardous and flammable materials stored in the tanks.
-Regular tank maintenance that includes proper surface preparation and coating ensures the strength, design and performance of the original tank while preserving its contents.
+In the petrochemical industry, also poses numerous health, safety, and environmental risks because of the hazardous and flammable materials stored in the tanks.
+Regular tank maintenance that includes proper surface preparation and coating ensures the strength, design, and performance of the original tank while preserving its contents.

 Temporary climate control technologies create an environment that promotes a tank’s successful surface preparation and coating.
 Ventilation systems keep surfaces free of salts and debris.
 Humidity and temperature controls maintain ideal temperatures while keeping relative humidity low, regardless of the weather.